The difference between a plate and braces

 When it comes to orthodontic treatment options, there’s a wide variety of appliances out there.
 As well as fixed braces, there are also appliances that can be removed, commonly referred to as “plates”.

 Your orthodontist will recommend the best course of treatment depending on your child’s situation.
 However, it’s helpful to know the differences between how plates and braces work, and how and when they can benefit your child.

 We take a closer look at the differences between an orthodontic plate and braces, and compare their role in creating a beautiful smile.

 In orthodontics, a plate is a hard plastic device which fits around the top teeth, the bottom teeth or sometimes both.
 It uses wires and springs to push the teeth into position, or to hold them in place as other adult teeth enter your child’s mouth.
 The wires or springs are not fixed to the teeth, so the plate can be removed, unlike braces.

 In some ways, the fact that it can be removed is an advantage, as it means your child can take the plate out to eat and clean it.
-However if you want to achieve the best outcomes, your child needs to be committed to wearing it as the orthodontist advises.

 There are also more complicated removable plates known as “functional appliances”.
 These dental plates modify the direction the teeth and jaws grow in, especially in children whose upper teeth are protruding.

 Some people also refer to their retainer as a “plate”.
 A retainer is a removable plastic appliance, worn at night, after orthodontic treatment is completed.
 Find out more about how retainers work to help maintain a beautiful smile after orthodontic treatment.

 Plates have a variety of uses.
 They can be used to treat underbites, make small corrections to teeth, and be used to hold teeth in place.